 Microsoft’s robust Office 365 suite features a comprehensive range of tools designed to make enterprise users more productive.
 Some of the many handy features you can look forward to include web scheduler, SharePoint, co-authoring and custom styles for documents, just to name a few.

 However, with new features being added all the time, there might be some Office 365 features you aren’t using, or don’t even know about.
 To help you get the most out of your Office 365 subscription, we’re sharing 4 cool features that most Office 365 users don’t know along with tips on how to put them to good use.

 In this article, you’ll learn more about how you can verify an email address without having to write to it with a test send or verification request.
 Sometimes there’s a situation where validating an address in your contacts list or customer records can be very beneficial.

-In honor of the New Year, we teamed up with our favorite productivity pals to offer you the best gift we can think of: awesome deals on amazing productivity tools.
+As you know, we’re all about saving time and improving productivity (We even launched an entire content series on the topic!)
+This is why we’ve teamed up with our favorite productivity pals to offer you the best gift we can think of: awesome deals on amazing productivity tools.